 Fix the crack

-I usually use a small 4 inch angle grinder with a concrete cutting wheel attached.
+I usually use a small 4-inch angle grinder with a concrete cutting wheel attached.
 Wear gloves, safety glasses (maybe even a safety face shield and possibly a dust mask when repairing concrete.
-Small bits of stone will fly through the air and you do not want to injure and eye or even your face.
+Small bits of stone will fly through the air and you do not want to injure an eye or even your face.

 Cut into the crack and make a slight groove.
 For hairline cracks, the groove only needs to be about ¼ inch deep.
 Follow the crack as far as it goes.
 Once the crack has been grooved, use air to blow out any debris from the crack.